liquidcronos/rogata_engine/docs/source/how_it_works.rst

     resp         = set_position(req)

-Its returned response is a ROS service message containing a boolean value which can be called using
+Its returned response is a ROS service message containing a boolean value which can be called using:
 ::

     resp.sucess